moootid/network-scanner-py/README.md

 - **Concurrent Scanning**: Uses multithreading for fast network scanning.
 - **Tabular Output**: Displays discovered devices in a clean table format.
 - **Hostname Resolution**: Attempts to resolve the hostname of discovered devices.
+- **MAC Address and Manufacturer Lookup**: Retrieves the MAC address and vendor/manufacturer details of each device.

 ## Requirements